carbon-design-system/carbon-platform/.github/ISSUE_TEMPLATE/feature-technical-design.md

 - [ ] Approved?

 > Ignore the happy path.
 What can go wrong with this feature?
 How will the error conditions
-> manifestthrough the APIs?
+> manifest through the APIs?
 How will users be informed about these errors?

 ## Test strategy